David Frankel (entrepreneur): Recognition and board positions

 Frankel received the IT Executive of the Year award from the Computer Society of South Africa in 1998.
 In 1999, he was named Technological Achiever of the Century by the Financial Mail for his role in "turning the internet in South Africa into a commercial proposition" and "bringing a business approach to an industry previously dominated by people with technical backgrounds."
 The World Economic Forum admitted him to the Global Leader of Tomorrow (GLT) program.

-Frankel has been named to the Midas List seven times.
-He was #2 on the list of top seed stage investors in 2024 and 2025, and appeared on the list of the world's best venture capital investors in 2022, 2023, 2024 and 2025.
-He was #5 on the seed list and #11 on the list of top tech investors in 2013.
+Frankel has been named to the Midas List nine times; he was on the list of the world's best venture capital investors from 2022 through 2026 and on the list of top seed stage investors in 2013, 2024, 2025, and 2026.

 Frankel was appointed to the board of directors of Rand Merchant Investment Holdings in 2018.
 He was previously a member of the Rand Merchant Bank board.
 He is on the board of directors for Olo and SeatGeek, among others.
 He serves on the Dean's Advisory Council at the Harvard Radcliffe Institute, and has participated on the boards of several non-profit organizations including The Rashi School in Boston, Foundation 2000, the King David Schools Foundation and Endeavor South Africa.
 He was an Entrepreneur-in-Residence at the Harvard Business School Rock Center.

-Advocacy
+Advocacy and philanthropy

 Frankel served as the founding co-chairman of the Internet Service Providers Association of Africa (ISPA); he held a central role in the 1997 lawsuit that kept Telkom from monopolizing internet access in South Africa.
 He helped to create Endeavor SA, the South African arm of the global nonprofit Endeavor, which provides support to entrepreneurs in developing countries and emerging markets.

+In 2019, Frankel and his wife, Tracey Frankel, established the Tracey and David Frankel Chair in Urologic Oncology at Beth Israel Deaconess Medical Center.
+In 2021, they founded NextUp, a Johannesburg-based non-profit that expands opportunities for underserved youth in local communities by providing educational resources to prepare them for higher education and employment.
+In March 2026, NextUp, in partnership with Taddy Blecher and the Maharishi Institute, launched the Maharishi NextUp Institute of Technology, which teaches students in-demand skills identified by large companies as critically lacking.
+MNIT also provides students with training in communication, confidence, and workplace skills, as well as stipends, food assistance, transport, mentorship, and social support.
+The institute's 10-storey, 10,065m campus, located in Johannesburg's central business district, was donated by the Frankels.

 Personal life

-Frankel and his wife, Tracey Frankel, a neurologist, were married in 1998.
-In 2019, they established the Tracey and David Frankel Chair in Urologic Oncology at Beth Israel Deaconess Medical Center.
+David and Tracey Frankel, a neurologist, were married in 1998.

-Frankel tested positive for Covid-19 in March 2020, He documented his experience on Twitter, stating in April that while the pandemic could bring innovation that would improve public health, there would likely be a trade-off in privacy.
+Frankel tested positive for COVID-19 in March 2020, He documented his experience on Twitter, stating in April that while the pandemic could bring innovation that would improve public health, there would likely be a trade-off in privacy.